-SOC 3[®] is a registered trademark of the American Institute of Certified Public Accountants.
+SOC 3® is a registered trademark of the American Institute of Certified Public Accountants.

-This report is not to be copied or reproduced in any manner without the express written approval of Bank-A-Count Corp. and Wipfli LLP.
 The report, including the title page, table of contents, and sections, constitutes the entire report and should be referred to only in its entirety and not by its component parts.
 The report contains proprietary information and is considered confidential.